IT3049C/final-project-kat-austin/README.md

 - **What resources did you use?**
 - <!-- Answer below this line -->
-- Github, GameRoomAPI, professors videos, and some youtube tutorials.
+- Github, MDN, GameRoomAPI, professors videos, and some youtube tutorials.